Thamesmead: 2020s

+Thamesmead is the only London postcode which does not have a direct train link, with Abbey Wood station being the closest.
 While a railway extension from Barking Riverside was mooted for several years, Transport for London secured funding in 2020 for a potential Docklands Light Railway extension to Thamesmead on the network's branch to Beckton.
 A public consultation about the proposed extension was launched in February 2024.
+The extension forms a major component of the 'Thamesmead Waterfront' redevelopment project, which aims to construct 15,000 new homes on a brownfield site in the area.

+Residents of Nigerian descent have nicknamed the area 'Little Lagos', owing to Thamesmead containing one of the United Kingdom's largest British Nigerian communities.
+However, some Nigerian residents, as well as those of other ethnicities, have protested against what they perceive as the gentrification or 'artwashing' of the area.
+Additionally, there have been complaints that the new building developments do not match the unique aesthetic of the remaining brutalist buildings from the 1960s.

 Geography

 Thamesmead is located 11 miles (18 km) east of central London, being on the same latitude as Westminster.
 In Thamesmead East, the River Thames makes its most northerly incursion within Greater London near the Crossness Sewage Treatment Works.